Wally Hedrick: 1980s

 In the 1980s he shifted to large-scale canvases of rough and aggressive imagery, often sexual."
-From 1988 to his death, Hedrick lived and worked in Bodega Bay, California, with his long-time companion, Catherine Conlin.
+From 1988 to his death, Hedrick lived and worked in Bodega Bay, California, with his long-time companion, Catherine Conlin, for whom, WWW (a.k.a) Wiggy With Wings was painted. went on to paint and practice conceptual art and continued the tradition of making "bad art" in the form of music, when in the gestation period of nine months, she led her band, Bedtime Story, in releasing Dream Therapy, an album West Coast Performer Magazine dubbed "the worst album of the year", a title Conlin proudly touts to this day.

 1990s

 Hedrick recycled the Black paintings -- recycling being another recurring theme in his work -- during the Persian Gulf War, slathering the older black paintings them with new statements in white acrylic paint like, "So damn, whose sane?".

 2000s

 After 25 years, The War Room was brought out of storage to be the centerpiece for the 5th Annual San Francisco International Art Fair in 2003, courtesy of Lincart.
 The work was described as "the most topical thing on view."
 In 2003, with new American aggression taking place in the Persian Gulf, Hedrick returned to making all-black paintings.
 On December 17, 2003, Hedrick died of congestive heart failure at his home in Sonoma County at the age of 75.